MiaVisser/Mitochondrial_dynamics_EGT/README.md

 and the final cell type is another abnormal cell where fusion is blocked.

 The dynamics of these cells are tracked as a fission/fusion ratio, the ATP production and ROS production.

+Videos of simulations are available but are too big to display online and must be downloaded to view.
+The videos are saved as: _cell type_ _ca_ _cAMP_ _glucose_.mp4